Rader Family Farms wants you!!

 - Stay-at-home moms and dads

-Our primary pre-season hiring takes place each August and is done initially through group auditions.
-We have mandatory training that begins at the end of August with a goal to provide a safe and fun filled day for our guests!
-We welcome young people (at least 16) and more seasoned individuals with good work ethic and experience in dealing with the public.
+Our primary pre-season hiring takes place each July and August and is done initially through group interviews.
+We have mandatory training that begins at the end of August with a goal to provide safe and fun-filled visits for our guests!

-We desire a team member who will come to work and put a smile on their face!
-All of our employees are expected to be friendly, generous in their attitude toward our guests and self motivated.
+We desire team members who will come to work smiling!
+All of our employees are expected to be friendly, generous in their attitude toward our guests and self-motivated.
 So roll up your sleeves and come ready to work!

-If this sounds like you, we invite you to 1) tell us which session you'll be attending, 2) complete the employment application below, and 3) complete the audition questionnaire.
+If this sounds like you, we invite you to complete the employment application below.

 Q: Where is the farm located?